AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-commerce.md

 ## Next steps in [!DNL Adobe Commerce]

-Now that you have configured the [!DNL Commerce] destination within Experience Platform, you need to configure the [!DNL Commerce Admin] to import the Real-Time CDP audiences you created.
+Now that you have configured the [!DNL Commerce] destination within Experience Platform, you need to install the [!DNL Audience Activation] extension in [!DNL Commerce] and configure the [!DNL Commerce Admin] to import the Real-Time CDP audiences you created.
 See the [[!DNL Commerce] documentation](https://experienceleague.adobe.com/docs/commerce-admin/customers/customers-menu/audience-activation.html) to learn more.

 ## Validate audience activation in Commerce {#exported-data}